fullmetalbrackets/blog/src/content/blog/plex-remote-access-tailscale.md

 ## Configuring the Plex server as subnet router and exit node

-As explained at the top, it seems Plex remote access will not work without this.
-First, in order to use either subnet routing or exit node, you need to enable IP forwarding on the server.
+As explained in the previously referenced Reddit post, it seems Plex remote access may not work without both subnet router and exit node enabled.
+First, in order to use either subnet routing or exit node, or both, you need to enable IP forwarding on the server.
 (This is straight from the <a href="https://tailscale.com/kb/1019/subnets" target="_blank" data-umami-event="tailscale-post-docs-subnet">Tailscale docs</a>.)

 If your machine has an `/etc/sysctl.d` directory (which most likely it does) then use these commands: